katerebekah/csharp-dotnet-milestones/3-database-driven-applications/resources/database-concepts/DBS_ENTITY-FRAMEWORK.md

 ### Why use and ORM (Object Relation Mapper) like Entity Framework:
 * Promotes a consistent way for a team to access data
+* Takes away plumbing related to opening and closing database connections.
+You are using a single object to connect to the database rather that having connections spread throughout your code base.
 * Can use LINQ vs embedded sql or calling stored procedures
 * Can use objects to represent data which makes querying and manipulating data much easier.
 * Using objects enables developers to debug in a way that embedded sql or stored procedures cannot.
 * Promotes a cleaner code base by allowing developers to develop against common objects that represent relational data.

 ### How It Works
-* An application that used Entity Framework will used what is called "DBContext" DBContext is used to not only to make a connection to to a database but also directly maps tables in the database to objects often called "domain objects" or "models".
+* An application that uses Entity Framework will have what is called "DBContext" DBContext is used to not only to make a connection to to a database but also directly maps tables in the database to objects often called "domain objects" or "models".
 * The code sample below shows a typical example of a DBContext.
 You can see that the model called "Employee" is being directly associated with a table in the database called "Employee".
 ```
 namespace MyDatabase.Models